Walt Disney World Buses and Other Transportation

 The LYNX company provides a useful public bus service in and around the Orlando area, including one route which serves Walt Disney World.
 Check out their website for more details: www.golynx.com.

-Two of the most useful services for Disney guests are the Link 50 which runs from Walt Disney World to Sea World, along part of International Drive and then to downtown Orlando, and the Link 111 which serves Sea World, the Florida Mall and Orlando International Airport.
+Two of the most useful services for Disney guests are the Link 50 which runs from Walt Disney World to Sea World, along part of International Drive and then to downtown Orlando, and the Link 111 which serves Sea World, the Florida Mall and Orlando International Airport (but no longer goes as far as Walt Disney World).
 Both services run every 30 minutes or so and route maps and timetables can be found at Link 50 service and Link 111 service.

 The two easiest Disney pickup points for the Link 50 are at the Transportation and Ticket Center (next to the Magic Kingdom’s parking lot monorail and ferry terminals) or more conveniently for Port Orleans guests, at Downtown Disney just opposite the Disney bus stops near to the Rainforest Cafe (there is a LYNX request stop just over the road on Buena Vista Drive, right next to the traffic lights for Hotel Plaza Boulevard, which is less than five minutes walk from the Port Orleans river ferry dock).

 From outside Sea World you can catch the LYNX Link 8 bus (or perhaps the tourist I-Ride Trolley service, although you’ll have to pay extra for that) which runs the length of International Drive.
 Lynx tickets cost $2 per one-way trip, regardless of distance.
 If you need to change to another Lynx service for your journey, ask for a transfer ticket.